A Survey of Knowledge-Enhanced Text Generation: NLG enhanced by External Knowledge

 \subsection{NLG Enhanced by Knowledge Graph}

 Knowledge graph (KG), as a type of structured human knowledge, has attracted great attention from both academia and industry.
 A KG is a structured representation of facts (a.k.a. knowledge triplets) consisting of entities\footnote{For brevity, we use “entities” to denote both entities (e.g., prince) and concepts (e.g., musician) throughout the paper.}, relations, and semantic descriptions~\cite{ji2020survey}.
 The terms of “knowledge base” and “knowledge graph” can be interchangeably used, but they do not have to be synonymous.
 The knowledge graph is organized as a graph, so the connections between entities are first-class citizens in it. {In the KG, people can easily traverse links to discover how entities are interconnected to express certain knowledge.} Recent advances in artificial intelligence research have demonstrated the effectiveness of using KGs in various applications like recommendation systems~\cite{wang2019knowledge}.
-Next, we introduce popular NLG applications that have been enhanced by knowledge graph: